‘Marketing handmade products’ – what on earth does that really mean?

-You can use a smart phone to get amazing quality photographs.
-If you are using an iPhone you can tell your camera where to focus by touching the screen.
-If you want advanced controls on your iPhone camera, take a look at some of the camera apps available.
+You can easily use a smart phone to get amazing photographs.
+(Tip: If you are using an iPhone you can tell your camera where to focus by touching the screen.
+If you want advanced controls on your iPhone camera, take a look at some of the camera apps available.)

 Once your photograph has hooked your potential customer, they want to read your description.